Iqoqo/platform-demos/README.md

 # Platform-demos

-Usage demos for the IQOQO platform
+Usage demos for the dis.co platform

 ## Gender in news